Part VII

 Sometimes, a presence stirs: the Dragon as protective intelligence.
 It can arrive as steadiness in the spine, clarity in the brow, a quiet “no” that keeps you safe.

-It carries you through the kaleidoscope without losing your feet—widening your view until separation feels thin and the web feels obvious.
+It can carry you through the kaleidoscope without losing your feet—widening your view until separation feels thin and the web feels obvious.

 The Cosmic Loom